mjpclab/extra-http-file-server/README.md

 - `--rewrite` executed to transform the URL.
 - `--redirect` executed if URL matched, and stop processing.
 - `--proxy` executed if URL matched, and stop processing.
+- `--return` executed if URL matched, and stop processing.

 ## Examples